What is ‘organic search’?

 Let’s look at another #1 organic search result.

-In fact, Ahrefs estimates that Salesforce would have to spend a million dollars a month for pay-per-click advertising to get the equivalent traffic that this page gets organically.
+Ahrefs estimates that Salesforce would have to spend $147,800 monthly for pay-per-click advertising to get the equivalent traffic that this page gets organically.
 This is a dramatic example of why many businesses should try to get at least some of their content to rank high in the search results.

 To determine relevance, Google associates your query with the words on a page.
 Google applies natural language understanding to words.